Joseph and his brothers

 Well, Well, Well

 There cometh a woman of Samaria to draw water: Jesus saith unto her, Give me to drink.
 (For his disciples were gone away unto the city to buy meat.)
 Then saith the woman of Samaria unto him, How is it that thou, being a Jew, askest drink of me, which am a woman of Samaria? for the Jews have no dealings with the Samaritans.
 Jesus answered and said unto her, If thou knewest the gift of God, and who it is that saith to thee, Give me to drink; thou wouldest have asked of him, and he would have given thee living water.
 The woman saith unto him, Sir, thou hast nothing to draw with and the well is deep: from whence then hast thou that living water?
 Art thou greater than our father Jacob, which gave us the well, and drank thereof himself, and his children, and his cattle?
 Jesus answered and said unto her, Whosoever drinketh of this water shall thirst again: But whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life.-John 4:7-14***King Omri was the 6th king to rule over all of the Israelites in the northern nation of Israel in the Promised Land.
-Omri bought a hill from Shemer, a property owner, for over 100 pounds of silver, established Samaria, and Samaria became the royal city of the northern nation of Israel.
+Omri bought a hill from Shemer, a property owner, for over 100 pounds of silver, and established Samaria.
+Thus, Samaria became the royal city of the northern nation of Israel in the Promised Land, the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
 King Pekah was the 18th king to rule over all of the Israelites in the northern nation of Israel.
-During Pekah's reign, the Assyrians invaded the kingdom and King Tiglath-pileser, ruler of Assyria, began taking Israelites to Assyria.
-During the reign of King Hoshea, the 19th king to rule over all of the Israelites in the northern nation of Israel, the Assyrians conquered Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-The king of Assyria resettled Samaria with people from other kingdoms conquered by the Assyrians, and the new inhabitants brought their own religious practices to the land.
-Eventually, the Samaritans were worshiping idols while also worshiping the Lord God.
-Over 900 years before Omri founded Samaria, Jacob (Israel), an ancestor of the Israelites, owned a portion of the land.
-King Jehoiakim (Eliakim) was the 17th king to rule Judah, the southern nation in the Promised Land.
-During Jehoiakim's reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem, the royal city, and King Nebuchadnezzar, ruler of Babylon, began looting the temple of the Lord.
-During the reign of Jehoiakim's son King Jehoiachin (Jeconiah/Coniah), the 18th king to rule Judah, the Babylonians took more prominent Israelites, including Jehoiachin and his family, to Babylon.
-During the reign of Jehoiakim's brother King Zedekiah (Mattaniah), the 19th king to rule Judah, the Babylonians conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-Over 500 years after Israelites began returning to Judah and Jerusalem, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born Judah, the birth tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist.
+During Pekah's 20-year reign, the Assyrians invaded the kingdom and King Tiglath-pileser, ruler of Assyria, began taking Israelites captive.
+During the 9th year of the reign of King Hoshea, the 19th king to rule over all of the Israelites in the northern nation of Israel, the Assyrians conquered Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
+The king of Assyria took more Israelites captive and sent people from other kingdoms conquered by the Assyrians to live in Samaria.
+The new inhabitants brought their own religious practices to the land, and eventually the Samaritans were worshiping idols while also worshiping the Lord God.
+The divinely inspired Scriptures of the Holy Bible reveal that over 900 years before Omri founded Samaria, Jacob owned a portion of the land.
+Less than 125 years after Samaria was conquered, Jehoiakim (Eliakim) became the 17th king to rule Judah, the southern nation in the Promised Land.
+During Jehoiakim's 11-year reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem, the royal city, and King Nebuchadnezzar, ruler of Babylon, began looting the temple of the Lord.
+Jehoiachin (Jeconiah/Coniah), the son born to Jehoiakim and Nehushta, was the 18th king to rule Judah.
+During Jehoiachin's 3-month reign, the Babylonians took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
+During the 11th year of the reign of Jehoiakim's brother King Zedekiah (Mattaniah), the 19th king to rule Judah, the Babylonians conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
+Over 500 years after Israelites began returning to Judah and Jerusalem, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Jacob's 3rd born son Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
 In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
 In Samaria, while his disciples were away purchasing food, Jesus identified himself to a Samaritan woman.-Genesis 11:26-50, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, Ruth, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read another post in this category: